 Another reason why I LOVE using Soil3 in my garden is the superior texture of the compost.
 Because it is made from mixing the above three ingredients together, Soil3 has a finer, more well-drained texture making it appropriate for container gardening and seed starting.
 I frequently describe it as the “black cake mix of soil” and once you put your hands into it you will understand!

 I had the opportunity to visit the Soil3 compost facility two years ago and witnessed firsthand how it is made.
 The long windrows are turned to ensure the organic matter breaks down evenly.
 Through natural decomposition, the soil temperatures rise to a level that kills any potential weed seeds.
-I know when I receive my BigYellowBag of Soil3 organic compost it is the highest quality available.
+I know when I receive my BigYellowBag of Soil3 humus compost it is the highest quality available.

 In the distance, a state-of-the art machine turns the compost piles from below and adds moisture if needed.
 This process is repeated many times over several weeks.